root-project/training/SummerStudentCourse/readme.md

 ## Preparation for the Course

-Participants of the ROOT basic course need to perform the following preparation actions **prior to the course**.
+Participants of the ROOT Summer Student course need to perform the following preparation actions **prior to the course**.

 ### Install ROOT